hrzolfaghar/HRZ-Duplicate-Remover/README.md

    patternDir: the directory used as the pattern & does not change.

-   victimDir: A directory that is compared to a template directory and changes are applied to it.
+   victimDir: A directory that is compared to patternDir directory and changes are applied to it.

-2- victimDir directory files that are similar to those in the patternDir directory will be removed from the victimDir directory.
+2- victimDir directory files that are similar to patternDir directory files will be removed from the victimDir directory.

    What do similar files mean?